- brakes

 Rowan Johnstone

-Front brake pad replacement and rear brake pad replacement are two of the most popular repairs being booked through AutoGuru.
+Front brake and rear brake pad replacements are two of the most popular repairs booked through AutoGuru.

 Aussie car owners are churning through brake pads, but this comes as no surprise.
-It’s a tough job constantly pulling up a car weighing 1.5 tonnes or more, but someone's gotta do it.
+It’s a tough job constantly pulling up a car weighing 1.5 tonnes or more, but someone has got to do it.

-How many times have you booked your car in for mechanical work, such as brakes, and not really bothered, or known, to ask what brand of parts were being fitted to your car?
+How many times have you booked your car in for mechanical work, such as brakes, and didn’t bother, or know, to ask what brand of parts were being fitted to your car?

 So here at AutoGuru, we thought, why not ask the experts?
 We know thousands of them!